wnk4242/CovidencePDFinder/README.md

 # Chrome Extension vs. Userscript

-Use the Chrome Extension if you want a simple installation folder that can be loaded into Chrome.
+Use the Chrome Extension if you want a simple installation process.

-Use the Tampermonkey userscript if you want to easily edit the code, customize search options, or test new features.
+Use the Tampermonkey userscript if you want to customize search options or add new personalized features.

 ---